 Third, you don’t want to keep yanking the reader out of the present moment for too many flashbacks.
 You should use a light touch, to the point where the reader may not realize how many flashbacks you’ve employed as you take them through the story.
 Pick only the most important information to go into flashback and you should be fine.

 Finally, you want to be especially careful when you’re approaching how to start writing a book.
 I’d avoid flashbacks in the first chapter, if possible, because you want to hit the ground running with a really strong sense of the present moment in a novel.
 If your present moment is constantly being interrupted by flashbacks, the reader (who is brand new to your story) may not get an adequate foothold in your narrative and get as involved as they should be.

-Use a light touch and keep them relevant, and flashbacks in creative writing can be your friends!
+Use a light touch and keep them relevant, and flashback in creative writing can be your friend!

 Struggling with flashbacks in creative writing?
 Hire me as your manuscript editor.
 I’ll help you balance your action and information in a compelling way.

 Today I want to talk about how to start writing a book — particularly, finding your novel’s real beginning.
 As I say, I’ve been doing a lot of Writer’s Digest webinar critiques lately, and so a lot of posts have been inspired by things I’m seeing and notes I’m giving.
 While there are lots of personalized notes that I give on each manuscript (which are specific to the work), there is a handful of notes that I cut and paste from a master Word document (5 pages long!) because I have to give them over and over and over again, as they apply across dozens of manuscripts.
 No blog post is about a single critique that I’ve given.
 If I’m writing about it here, that means I’m seeing it a lot.
 One webinar student, Barbara, wrote back to react to a note that I’d given her.